cdatproject/GEOG5995-assignment1/README.md

 "docs" folder.
 The docs folder also includes a folder with all the pydoc documentation for the sheep_wolf_model and the practicals.

 Sheep_wolf_model has been set up to run from a command line interface.
-It expects 3 integer parameters: 	num_of_agents
+It expects positive 3 integer parameters: 	num_of_agents
 						num_of_iterations
 						neighbourhood
 eg  python sheep_wolf_model.py 10 10 10

 If there's less than 3 arguments (or wrong type of argument) it will produce an error message.